 In April 2018, the Company acquired all ownership interests of Huntington Steele, LLC (Huntington Steele).
-The total purchase price was allocated to Huntington Steele's net tangible and intangible assets based upon their estimated fair values at the date of purchase.
-The excess purchase price over the value of the identifiable intangible assets was recorded as goodwill.
-The total amount of goodwill from this transaction amounted to \$11,499 and is included on the accompanying Consolidated Balance Sheets.
-The total purchase price for Huntington Steele included a contingent purchase price payable to the sellers upon the attainment of specified financial measures determined at various intervals occurring between 2019 and 2023.
-The Company made payments of \$868 and \$702 during the three months ended March 31, 2022 and 2021, respectively, to the sellers.
-As of March 31, 2022, the remaining amount of the contingent consideration of \$9,011 is included in Other long-term liabilities on the accompanying Balance Sheet.
+The total purchase price for Huntington Steele included a contingent purchase price payable to the sellers which is determined at various intervals occurring between 2019 and 2023.
+The Company made payments of \$904 and \$868 during the three months ended March 31, 2023 and 2022, respectively, to the sellers.
+As of March 31, 2023, the remaining amount of the contingent consideration of \$8,777 is included in Accrued liabilities on the accompanying Balance Sheet.
+Beginning in April 2023, the Company or the sellers can demand immediate payment of the contingent consideration.
+As of April 18, 2023, neither party has invoked the demand for payment of the contingent consideration.

-The Company recognized \$3,253 and \$921 of amortization expense related to the intangible assets acquired through acquisitions during the three months ended March 31, 2022 and 2021, respectively.
+The Company recognized \$3,055 and \$3,253 of amortization expense related to acquired intangible assets during the three months ended March 31, 2023 and 2022, respectively.